A Brief History of the School of Nursing

-Compassion is at the heart of the University's mission and has been a critical part of our nursing curriculum from the beginning.
-An abiding philosophy of preparing nurses that have compassion for the people they serve makes a Duquesne nursing education unique.
-As we celebrate our first 75 years, the alumni, students, faculty and staff of the School of Nursing can look back with satisfaction and deserved pride on our story.
-That story shows that Duquesne nurses have, and will, be leaders at every level and in every facet of the profession of nursing.
+Compassion is at the heart of the University's mission, and it has been a critical part of our nursing curriculum from the beginning.
+We have an abiding philosophy to prepare nurses that have compassion for the people they serve.
+This philosophy makes a Duquesne nursing education unique.
+As we celebrate our first 80 years, School of Nursing alumni, students, faculty and staff can look back with satisfaction and deserved pride on our story.
+That story shows that Duquesne nurses have been, and will be, leaders at every level and in every facet of the profession of nursing.

 In the Beginning